marija-grj/Shiny-Application/docs/index.md

 Stringency Index
 ========================================================

 Stringency Index is a composite measure of nine of the response metrics and can vary from 0 (no measures) to 100 (the strictest measures).
-Higher Stringency Index is associated with basic Covid-19 metric improvements: lower number of new cases and deaths.

 Response metrics included in Stringency Index:

 - School Closures
 - Workplace closing
 - Cancel Public Events